qbrc-cnap/single_cell_10x_unsupervised_labeling/docker/single_cell_report/report.md

 Input FASTQ-format files are aligned, demultiplexed by molecular barcode, gene expression counted, and clustering with Cellranger {{cellranger_version}} [1].
 The FASTQ reads are then aligned to the {{genome}} reference genome using the STAR aligner[2].
 The aligned reads are then UMI counted and assigned with filtering for sequencing-based substitution errors.

 Dimensionality reduction with Principal Component Analysis (PCA) is performed up to 10 components.
 These 10 PCA components are then used in t-disctributed stochastic neighbor embedding (t-SNE) to better visualize the clustering of cells by their gene expression (to 2 components).
 Unsupervised clustering is done by two methods: k-means clustering [] and Cellranger's implementation of a graph based clustering method.
 The graph based clustering method "consists of building a sparse nearest-neighbor graph (where cells are linked if they among the k nearest Euclidean neighbors of one another), followed by Louvain Modularity Optimization (LMO; Blondel, Guillaume, Lambiotte, & Lefebvre, 2008), an algorithm which seeks to find highly-connected "modules" in the graph.
 The value of k, the number of nearest neighbors, is set to scale logarithmically with the number of cells.
-An additional cluster-merging step is done: Perform hierarchical clustering on the cluster-medoids in PCA space and merge pairs of sibling clusters if there are no genes differentially expressed between them (with B-H adjusted p-value below 0.05).
+An additional cluster-merging step is done: Perform hierarchical clustering on the cluster-medoids in PCA space and merge pairs of sibling clusters if there are no genes differentially expressed between them (with Benjamini-Hochberg adjusted p-value below 0.05).
 The hierarchical clustering and merging is repeated until there are no more cluster-pairs to merge." [] The 10 PCA components act as the input for both clustering methods.
 K-means clustering requires a prior assumption of the number of clusters, so two through ten clusters are used as the cluster number.

 Differential expression is performed with Cellranger's implementation of sSeq [].
 It involves a two step process of obtaining the estimates for each genes using the method of moments, then regularizing the estimates.
 The specific contrast groups for the exact differential expression is pairwise comparisons of each cluster (both the graph based and k-means clustering approaches) to the backgroud - i.e. all clusters combined.

 Cell type matching is done with scMatch. [] scMatch annotates single cells by identifying it's closest match from large reference datasets - FANTOM5.
 The match is calculated by Spearman ranked correlation.
+The version used for scMatch can be found at {{scmatch_url}} with a git commit hash of {{scmatch_hash}}.

 ## Inputs: